Support and Student Information

 To ensure that students from further afield are able to get to us easily and on time each day, we run a free minibus service both before and after school, to and from the West Leeds area.
 Students can sign up to reserve a place on the minibus when they enrol at our sixth form (first come, first serve).

-The stops in a morning are as follows with approximate times.
+The current stops in a morning are as follows with approximate times, however, these are subject to change dependant on our students’ requirements.
 The same stops are also used after school has finished.

 Current Horsforth School Students